-THE FINDINGS
+FINDINGS

 The aim of this study is to group the variables and identify the significant strategies of contractor firms to deliver successful projects.
-The survey data of 48 strategies were subjected to Factor Analysis (FA).
+The survey data of 48 strategies were subjected to factor analysis.
 The results are presented in Tables 3 to 5 and Figure 1.
 Initially, the data were tested for their reliability.
 The analysis results revealed that the overall degree of inter-correlation among the variables is observed to be sufficient as the correlation matrix revealed coefficients of above 0.3 and below 0.9.
-This range of coefficient is recommended by Field (2013).
-The KMO value (0.863) and Bartlett's test of sphericity (p=0.000) in Table 3 also confirmed that the data were appropriate for FA (Kaiser & Rice, 1974).
-Cronbach's Alpha of 0.968 shows an excellent internal consistency reliability of the items used.
+This range of coefficient is recommended by Field (2018).
+The Kaiser-Meyer-Olkin (KMO) value (0.863) and Bartlett's test of sphericity (p = 0.000) in Table 3 also confirmed that the data were appropriate for factor analysis (Kaiser and Rice, 1974).
+Cronbach's alpha of 0.968 shows an excellent internal consistency reliability of the items used.